DerDu/MOC-Framework-Mark-IV/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Please take into account that current versions of MOC-Framework and plugins could contain serious bugs.
+Please take into account that current versions of MOC-Framework IV could contain serious bugs.
 Don't use them in production environments.

 Be also aware that current interfaces may change rapidly